Statement of Joseph I. Lieberman

 Senate Committee on Governmental Affairs

 Thank you, Madame Chair, and thank you for holding these very valuable hearings on how we can reform and reengineer federal homeland security programs to meet the needs of states, localities, and the first responders and preventers who protect us.
-Madam Chairman, I appreciate your leadership and bi-partisanship in focusing the Committee on how we can improve programs that really are vital to the security of the American people.
-I also want to thank our distinguished witnesses for being with us today.
+I appreciate your bipartisan leadership and partnership.
+I also want to thank Secretary Ridge for being here.

-The attacks only underscore the fact that one of the federal governmentâ€™s first responsibilities under the Constitution is to provide for the common defense.
-Today, in the face of the terrorist threat, that means more than building a mighty, well-equipped, and well-trained Army, Navy, Air Force, Marines, and Coast Guard.
+One of the federal governmentâ€™s first responsibilities under the Constitution is to provide for the common defense.
+In the face of the threat of terrorism, that means more than building a mighty Army, Navy, Air Force, Marines, and Coast Guard.
 It means strengthening the shared security of our fifty states and their cities and towns, as well as our territories.
-Today, the readiness of our firefighters and police officers and public health professionals is every bit as important to our national security as the readiness of our soldiers, sailors, and airmen.

-And homeland security cannot be done on the cheap.
-It takes serious money.
-To employ, train, and equip top-flight first responders.
+That takes money.
+To train and employ top-flight police officers, firefighters, and public health professionals.
 To buy new biometric security systems, install information sharing networks, and develop biological and chemical testing and treatment capabilities.
 To improve security around water plants and air ports.
-To revamp aging seaports and protect chemical and nuclear plants.
+To revamp aging ports and protect chemical and nuclear plants.
 These tough jobs and countless others canâ€™t be accomplished with wishful thinking or a magic wand.
 And they cannot be accomplished by placing an unfair share of the burden on state and local governments who are already facing the worst fiscal crises in decades.